 The Academy of Medicine of Cincinnati was founded in 1857 as a professional association for physicians in Hamilton County, Ohio.
 The mission of the Academy of Medicine has always been to advocate on issues affecting physicians’ ability to practice and to foster an environment to practice the highest quality medicine possible.
 While these goals remain unchanged, the ways and means of achieving such results have changed.
 In 2018, for example, approximately 44% of physicians were employed by a hospital or health-system, up from 25% in 2012.
 Only 15% of physicians are currently solo practitioners, down from over 50% in the 1980s.

 The Academy is a singular voice in Greater Cincinnati advocating for ALL physicians, seeking to bring ALL physicians together, and working to improve ALL physicians’ practices and quality of life.
 Through our active workgroups, we remain committed to offering educational, social, and wellness benefits for all of our members.
 Our hope is that every single member finds value in our efforts and participates in our activities throughout the year.
 Please explore our newly designed website to ensure that you are up to date on all of our plans.
-And please feel free to contact me or Natalie Peterson, Academy executive director, at any time with any suggestions or comments.
+And please feel free to contact me or the, Academy, at any time with any suggestions or comments.

 Thank you all for your continued support for this great organization.

 Wyman Morriss, MD

 Making the Local Physician Community Stronger in the 21st Century